Gautam-Sahil/Simple-portfolio-design/docs/README.md

-This was the my first portfolio design which i coded when i learning the coding.
+This was the my first portfolio design which i coded when i started my coding journey.

 click on below link to see how it looks.